AJIT-KUMAR-PANDIT/quadbtech/README.md

 ## steps

+### clone this repo.

-In the project directory in vs code terminal, you need to run:
+Then in the project directory in vs code terminal, you need to run:

 ### `npm install`